MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern-content.md

 You should use a DevOps pipeline to deploy changes from source control to production.
 If you're using Azure DevOps, you should use Azure Pipelines.
 If you're using GitHub, you should explore GitHub actions.
 Automating deployments with IaC offers the following benefits:

 - **Resolves production issues faster:** IaC creates consistent environments that foster predictable behaviors in production.
 The development team can automate the creation of a copy of the production environment to troubleshot production issues.
-- **Applies changes consistently across environments:** We recommend using IaC to consistently apply a change to every environment.
+- **Applies changes consistently across environments:** You should use IaC to consistently apply a change to every environment.
 You can use a GitHub action to create a deployment workflow with separate pipelines to different environments.
 You can use environment variables to differentiate between.
 When you deploy a fix to the development environment, you can manually trigger a deployment of the same code to the production environment.
 - **Maximizes productivity:** Use automation to set up new environments and reduce the operational overhead managing environments manually.
 - **Improves governance:** IaC makes it easier to audit and review production changes deployed to Azure because it's checked into source control.